Marriage problems are NOT all the husband’s fault.

-I had an email recently that thanked me for not having the common “marriage ministry philosophy” that the man is wrong because he is a beast and he needs to be tamed.
-The specific comment was about sex, and that sometimes we feel like being passionate and even a bit aggressive.
-I agree with this, but it made me think of a bigger problem I see in parts of the marriage ministry world – the idea that the man is always wrong and if he would just get it right his marriage would be fine.
-The corollary to this is that anything a wife is doing wrong is his fault, and as soon as he gets it together, she will immediately change.
+I had an email recently thanking me for not having the common “marriage ministry philosophy” that the man is wrong because he is a beast and he needs to be tamed.
+The specific comment was about sex, and how sometimes we feel like being passionate and even a bit aggressive.
+I agree with this, but it made me think of a bigger problem I see in parts of the marriage ministry world – the idea the man is always wrong and if he would just get it right his marriage would be fine.
+The corollary to this is anything a wife is doing wrong is his fault, and as soon as he gets it together, she will immediately change.

-The bottom line is that you must be a student of your bride.
+The bottom line is you must be a student of your bride.
 If you’re not sure about something, try it gently, and see how it goes.
 Just because something worked for another couple does not mean it will work for you.
 Even more importantly, just because something did not work for you does not mean there is no solution.